eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

 # Status
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-# QRS API Notification Example DevOps Workflow -- Promoting Apps Cross Site with Versioning in Amazon S3
+# QRS API Notification Example DevOps Workflow -- Promoting Apps Cross Site with Approvals, Email Alerts, and Versioning

 **This repository is intended to be used as an example and should not be used in Production**